CMDBrew/adminterface/docs/Customizing-the-Form.md

 [Trix]: https://trix-editor.org/

 # Customizing the Form <!-- omit in toc -->
 We've kept the existing functionalities and applied [Bootstrap] styles with some additional inputs types and enhancements (marked with ✨).
-Please see [Formtastic] and [ActiveAdmin] for more information on basic configurations.
+Please see [Formtastic] and [ActiveAdmin] for basic configurations.

 - [Form](#form)
   - [Multiple Forms](#multiple-forms)